-Because channel managers are so busy with their day jobs, many are utilizing low-cost SaaS options for the design, targeting, management and analytics associated with SPIFF programs.
-The companies that have developed SaaS offerings for SPIFF programs use sophisticated methods to target and reward partner sales people –and take care of the complexities of logistics and payments.
+Channel managers are busy with their day jobs.
+Many therefore utilize low-cost SaaS options for the design, targeting, management and analytics associated with SPIFF programs.
+These companies have developed SaaS offerings for SPIFF programs useing sophisticated methods to target and reward partner salespeople.
+In addition to taking care of the complexities of logistics and payments.
 Their ability to tie back SPIFF expense to sales outcomes powers reporting and business intelligence back to the vendor.

-Once the audience is defined, then it’s critical to figure out if the product itself is priced correctly to compete, or whether it needs additional items like service and support in combination to be compelling enough to carry the day.
+Once you define the audience, it’s critical to figure out if the product itself is priced correctly to compete in the market.
+Or whether it needs additional items like service and support in combination to be compelling enough to carry the day.

-A simple best practice in setting up an effective SPIFF is to talk first to the partners most likely to sell your product if an incentive is included.
+A simple best practice in setting up effective SPIFFs is to firstly talk with the channel partners most likely to sell your product, if an incentive is included.
 Find out which products or product sets best lend themselves to benefitting from the push a SPIFF can provide.
-Talk to your partners about what has worked best for them in the past, and learn from them as to what you could do better.
+Talk to your partners.
+Find out what has worked best for them in the past, and learn from them what you could do better.

 Once you’ve figured out the right SPIFF for your channel, ensure it’s communicated well and that you have a way to measure the impact it’s having with your partners.
-This can be done using internal processes and manpower or again through the use of 3rd party SaaS vendors who specialize in this field.
+Using internal internal processes and manpower is one way of achieving this.
+Or alternatively through the use of 3rd party SaaS vendors who specialize in this field.
 Channel Mechanics is one SaaS provider with extensive experience in designing and implementing channel SPIFFs.
 If you ‘d like to learn more about how Channel Mechanics optimizes vendor SPIFFs in a closed-loop cloud-enabled environment, more information is available at: www.channelmechanics.com

 Experience pays off in the design of effective SPIFF programs, whether it’s from inside the company or from an outside expert.
-Those vendors that get it right develop stickiness with key partners, and create the win/win relationships that continue to drive revenue.
+Those vendors that get it right develop stickiness with key partners and create the win/win relationships that continue to drive revenue.